hlngncy/Unity-Toolbox/README.md

 # Unity-Toolbox
- Useful generic classes and data structures
+ Simple and useful generic classes and data structures.